 Oversaw operations and explosive growth of suburban-DC clubs.
 Full P&L responsibility for Sales and Marketing, Systems, Finance, SOP, Customer Service, Multi-Unit Management, HR, Initiative Management, Succession Planning, Recruiting, Training and Management Development.

 - Start-up and Acquisition Leader.
-Delivered strong revenues and development results in soft market: spearheaded growth from 1 club with 500 members (starting revenues of $1.4M) to 6 clubs with 13,200 members and annual revenues of $14.5M (2003).
+Delivered strong revenues and development results in the soft market: spearheaded growth from 1 club with 500 members (starting revenues of $1.4M) to 6 clubs with 13,200 members and annual revenues of $14.5M (2003).
 Clubs ranged in size from 20,000 SF to 200,000 SF on 23 acres.
 Managed and motivated team that grew to 550 employees.
-Chosen as member of Washington, DC Mayor’s Health & Fitness Council Committee in 2003.
+Chosen as a member of Washington, DC Mayor’s Health & Fitness Council Committee in 2003.

 - Technology Improvements.
-Played key team role in 2002-2003 rollout of Club Networks, integrated enterprise software solution for sales reporting with online point-of-sale/real-time sales, tracking, financial, and reporting capability.
-In 2000 successfully launched automated Fitness Database, as well as online direct payroll processing IT system (Kronos).
+Played key team role in 2002-2003 rollout of Club Networks, an integrated enterprise software solution for sales reporting with online point-of-sale/real-time sales, tracking, financial, and reporting capability.
+In 2000 successfully launched an automated Fitness Database, as well as online direct payroll processing IT system (Kronos).

 General Manager – Washington, DC Fitness Club (DCFC), Washington, DC

 Directed operations of the largest sports club in the DC market (8 locations), with full P&L responsibility.
 Supervised 30-60 management and line staff, including recruitment, training and staff development.